markdalgleish/allthethings.js/README.md

 ## reduce

-If your named function starts with 'reduce', 'calculate' or 'add', then a reduce is performed.
+If your named function starts with 'reduce', 'calculate' or 'add', then a 'reduce' is performed.

 When reducing, it's idiomatic to use 'fromThe' instead of 'allThe':